morcibacsi/kicad_bom_wizard_templates/readme.md

 ## What is it?

 These are templates for the KiCAD BOM Wizard plugin.
-They allow you the generate the bill of materials needed for your PCBs designed with KiCAD.
+They allow you to generate the bill of materials needed for your PCBs designed with KiCAD.

 - The *Mustache* folder contains a html template utilizing the mustache javascript library
 - The *DokuWiki* folder contains a text template for inserting the BOM in DokuWiki instances or on GitHub